fubar2/treeval_gal/gene_alignment/README.md

     main:
 ```

-This DDL has function calls explained below.
+The subworkflow DDL has function calls explained below.
-Most of the rest of the DDL is not going to be needed other than to
-figure out exactly how each function gets parameters supplied to the actual command lines.

 ```
     // This subworkflow takes an input fasta sequence and csv style list of organisms to return